Overview

 Apprenticeship training

-The term of apprenticeship for a mobile crane operator is three years (three 12-month periods), including a minimum of 1620 hours of on-the-job training and six weeks of classroom instruction (subject to the training institute) in the first year, a minimum of 1800 hours of on-the-job training in the second year and 1620 hours of on-the-job training and six weeks of classroom instruction in the third year.
+The term of apprenticeship for a mobile crane operator is three years (three 12-month periods), including a minimum of 1620 hours of on-the-job training and six weeks of classroom instruction in the first year, a minimum of 1800 hours of on-the-job training in the second year and 1620 hours of on-the-job training and six weeks of classroom instruction in the third year.

 Year 1 | Period 1

-You will start by learning workplace safety, materials and tools.
-You will then learn an introduction to boom trucks and cranes, codes and documentation, rigging equipment and procedures, load chart reading and interpretation, equipment operations as well as specialty lifts and workplace coaching.
+You'll learn about workplace safety, materials and tools.
+You'll also cover an introduction to boom trucks and cranes, codes and documentation, rigging equipment and procedures, load chart reading and interpretation, equipment operations as well as specialty lifts and workplace coaching.

 Year 3 | Period 3

-You will learn lattice boom cranes, crane attachments and crane assembly, advanced rigging, advanced lift planning and operations as well as load charts, lifting operations and Red Seal standards.
+You'll learn lattice boom cranes, crane attachments and crane assembly, advanced rigging, advanced lift planning and operations, load charts, lifting operations and Red Seal standards.

 Apprenticeship education performance